Manufacturer catalog

 Dassault Aviation

 Dassault Aviation's own history pages record the transition through the 1967 Breguet capital acquisition, the 1971 merger finalization, and the 1990 rename.
-This profile keeps the legacy Dassault-Breguet name and uses the successor company's Saint-Cloud headquarters as the current public reference point.
+The legacy Dassault-Breguet name remains the canonical manufacturer label for this historical period, with the successor company's Saint-Cloud headquarters used as the current public reference point.

 • History: 1965 to 1986Publisher: Dassault Aviation | Note: Supports the 1967 Breguet capital acquisition, the 1971 merger finalization, and the creation of Avions Marcel Dassault-Breguet Aviation (AMD-BA). | Accessed: 2026-06-21